-Some dogs require more calories and some very less to fight the cold.
+Some dogs require more calories and some significantly less to fight the cold.
 The calorie intake depends on how active your dog is.
 Dogs who are very less active need very light and nutritious food.
 Bulky dogs, however, need more calories and a high amount of fiber-rich food.
 Know your dog and then plan their diet.
-Maintaining a healthy weight during winter will help them have good immunity against infections.
+Maintaining a healthy weight during winter will help them have good immunity against infections.3.

 3. How active is your dog?